 Once the support required to meet the individual needs of the young person is in place it is important that the young person receives a consequence for their behaviour in line with the school's behaviour policy.
-In cases of sexually harmful behaviour it may be a requirement for the young person to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).
+In cases of sexually harmful behaviour, it may be a requirement for the young person to engage in one to one work with a particular service or agency (if a crime has been committed this may be through the police or youth offending service).

 If there is any form of criminal investigation ongoing it may be that this young person does not want to be educated on site until the investigation has concluded.
 In which case, the young person will need to be provided with appropriate support and education elsewhere.
 It may be that the behaviour that the young person has displayed may continue to pose a risk to others, in which case an individual risk assessment may be required.
-This should be completed via a multi-agency response (via a referral to MASH) to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.
+This should be completed via a multi-agency response (via a referral to MASH) to ensure that the needs of the young person and the risks towards others are measured by all of those agencies involved including the young person and their parents.
+This may mean additional supervision of the young person or protective strategies if the young person feels at risk of engaging in further inappropriate or harmful behaviour.